mtihlenfield/wifi_map/README.md

     source .env/bin/activate

+Also if you ever run into issues where the browser client seems to have frozen just try refreshing the page.

 #### In sniff mode:

 To run in sniff mode you'll need to set up your wireless card in monitor mode using iw or airmon-ng.
 You'll see more traffic if you run wifi_map while running something like airodump-ng that will do automatic channel switching for you.
 Running with sudo is required in sniff mode because raw sockets can't be opened without root priveleges.
 Heres how you run it in sniff mode: